oras-project/oras/BUILDING.md

 Requires [dep](https://golang.github.io/dep/).

-Add new dependencies directly to `Gopkg.toml` and run `dep ensure`.'
+Add new dependencies directly to `Gopkg.toml` and run `dep ensure`.

 To update all dependencies, run `make update-deps`.